EsriCanada/TechTrek_Idol_2016/ArcNerds_2.5/python/README.md

 The following tutorial provides details on generating a client_id and client_secret:
 <a href="../sample_tutorials/README.md">Using python to upload data to ArcGIS Online</a>.

-Finally, you will also need configure WeeWx to load the service.
+Finally, you will need to configure WeeWx to load the service.
 Add a reference for user.agolUpload.AgolUpload to the list of report_services in the [Engine][[Services]] section of the weewx.conf file:

 <pre>
 [Engine]